My projects and motivation

 As a musician, a part of my role is to dare to play the music which I want to share, to give the public the chance to experience different emotions with my choice of repertoire.
 From Baroque to contemporary, I want to inspire and pique the curiousity of my audience.
 To share with them music which they maybe didn't even know existed.

-So my project, my mission is to play in more intimate places: the audience may be smaller, but the human contact and emotional connection will be far greater.
+I don't need "big" concert halls, the place thus the audience may be smaller, but my project, my mission is to play in places where the human contact and emotional connection will be far greater.

 This is what is most important to me.
 Isn't it about sharing something?
 It's not about receiving applause before and after playing, in a cold place where nobody gets to know the humanity of the musician, I wish to reflect the humanity of the composers in the emotional response of the audience.